Manishsingh89716/Internship_Task_Iris-Flowers-Classification/README.md

 Task 3:- Iris Flowers Classification

-In this task, I built the classification models, which can Predict the different species of flowers on the length and width of there petals and sepals.
+In this task, I built the classification models, which can Predict the different species of flowers on the basis of length and width of their petals and sepals.

 Tools:- Python, Jupyter, Machine learning